dottwav/deezer-python/docs/usage.md

 #### N+1 API calls

-When traversing relations, the Deezer API returns a simplified version of the objects.
-For example, the [album tracks](https://developers.deezer.com/api/album/tracks) have fewer fields returned that when you get [a track](https://developers.deezer.com/api/track) directly and this applies to lot of related resources: podcast episodes, artist albums, ...
+When traversing relations, the _deezer API returns a simplified version of the objects.
+For example, the [album tracks](https://developers._deezer.com/api/album/tracks) have fewer fields returned that when you get [a track](https://developers._deezer.com/api/track) directly and this applies to lot of related resources: podcast episodes, artist albums, ...

 To mitigate this problem and make sure the resources being returned have all the documented attributes, the client might make additional API calls to get the full version of the resources.
 This happens lazily, when you access an attribute of the resource which wasn't returned yet.
 If you try to access an attribute that doesn't exist on the resource, you'll get a `AttributeError` without extra API calls.